 Carefully review the sections below noting information that pertains to your selected category, as there are different requirements for each.
 Note: the term “observer” refers to all Observing Program participants.

 The Globular Cluster Observing Program was created by the membership of the Longmont Astronomical Society, of Longmont, Colorado.

 The purpose of this Observing Program is to introduce observers to some of the finest globular clusters in the heavens.
 You may use any telescope, although an 8 inch is probably necessary for visual observers under light polluted skies.
 The core purpose of this program is for you to learn how to determine the structural properties of these diverse celestial objects: their sizes, shapes, stellar distributions and luminosities.

-New Observers (visual or imager) are required to purchase the Guide to the Globular Cluster Observing Program from the League Bookstore.
+New Observers (visual or imager) are encouraged to purchase the Guide to the Globular Cluster Observing Program from the League Bookstore.
 The most recent 5th edition is dated 2017.
 The Guide explains in detail the program’s Regular and Challenge objects, as well as the Shapley-Sawyer classification system.
 Included are the RA, Declination and accurate magnitudes (provided by Brian Skiff of Lowell Observatory) of 190 galactic and extra-galactic globular clusters along with reference page numbers for both sets of Uranometria 2000.0 star atlases.
 It is an invaluable aid in successfully completing this Observing Program.

 The Guide also includes information about each of the 190 objects, including their discovery and other interesting facts.
 Much of this information was provided by Barbara Wilson, a highly skilled Texas amateur who has observed 137 of the globular clusters listed in this program.

 The goal of this Observing Program is for you to observe or image and compare the structures of globular clusters, and to that end, you can use manual (finder scopes and star hopping techniques), digital setting circles or any other computer aided Go-To systems.
 Remote telescopes are allowed.

 Observers select a minimum of any 50 globular clusters from the list of 190 cataloged in the Guide and available through the link at the bottom of this page.
 This allows for customization of an observing list suitable to the individual observer's interests, skies and equipment.